-An engineering and machining company that understands your needs and can also add value to a project isn’t always easy to identify at first glance.
+An engineering and multi-axis machining company that understands your needs and can also add value to a project isn’t always easy to identify at first glance.
 So, how do you find a company that embraces complexity and delivers exceptional value with every finished part?

 A manufacturing partner who can accurately deliver high-level, complex components needs to demonstrate these four attributes before you put them to work.

 Here’s precisely what to look for in your first meeting with a potential new partner.

 Most multi-axis machining services are run by a team of machinists trained to run machines.
 To handle the level of technical expertise necessary to produce components to the tolerance level required of aerospace machining, and complex commercial machining applications, you need an experienced engineering team.

 Frank Roth, for example, is run by our team of mechanical and electrical engineers who know how to design products, solve difficult engineering problems and develop better ways to manufacture the highest quality parts.
 We’ve found that this high degree of technical competency is a huge driving factor in any company’s ability to deliver the level of quality that highly-specialized components require.

 It’s not enough to simply find a partner with engineers behind the wheel.
 The right partner should also have a well-defined approach to process control.
 Check to make sure the company you’re considering has an approach they can articulate to you in the initial meeting.
 The approach needs to include a few key elements.

 - Engineering Prowess.
 The engineering team must be highly-skilled with a proven track record of success.
 Everyone involved should be able to demonstrate their understanding of the approach.